Social Work Counselor Jobs in New Hampshire

 Essential skills for a Social Work Counselor include empathy, active listening, organization, critical-thinking, and communication skills.
 They should have a strong understanding of social diversity and cultural competency as well.
 A bachelor's degree in social work (BSW) is typically required, while a master's degree in social work (MSW) may be necessary for some positions.
 Most states require Social Work Counselors to obtain a license or certification.
 Prior roles a person may have before becoming a Social Work Counselor include Social Work Assistant, Case Manager, and Community Outreach Worker.

-Remote Licensed Mental Health Counselor (LMHC) Wage: Between $95-$122 an hour Are you a Licensed Mental Health Counselor looking to launch a private practice, or grow your existing practice?...
+Licensed Mental Health Counselor (LMHC) Wage: Between $95-$122 an hour Licensed Mental Health Counselor Are you ready to launch or expand your private practice?...

 On the other hand, you'll grow as a human-services professional, potentially start or enhance a professional career, and feel that your work is purposeful, meaningful, and emotionally rewarding....